Addiction Counseling and Educ Services

 Addiction Counseling and Educ Services - Indianapolis, IN

-Addiction Counseling And Educ Services is a mental health and addiction treatment center located at 2855 North Keystone Avenue, Suite 156 in the 46218 zip code in Indianapolis, IN.
+Addiction Counseling And Educ Services is a dual diagnosis rehab center located at 2855 North Keystone Avenue, Suite 156 in the 46218 zip code in Indianapolis, IN.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Addiction Counseling And Educ Services include brief intervention services, counseling for substance abuse and relapse prevention.
-Addiction Counseling And Educ Services provides outpatient services, IOT and regular outpatient treatment.
-It also provides residential substance use treatment.
+Some of the treatment approaches used by Addiction Counseling And Educ Services include relapse prevention treatment, motivational incentives and CBT.
+Addiction Counseling And Educ Services provides outpatient services, regular outpatient treatment and IOT.
+It also provides residential treatment for substance use.

 Address: 2855 North Keystone Avenue, Suite 156, Indianapolis, IN 46218